ismael-mendoza/ismael-mendoza.github.io/README.md

   - **Course**: Statistics 507: Data Science and Analytics using Python, *August 2020 -- December 2020*

-  - Led discussions sections to help students understand Python's scientific computing stack, relational databases (SQL), and deep learning using \pytorch.
+  - Led discussions sections to help students understand Python's scientific computing stack, relational databases (SQL), and deep learning using `pytorch`.
   - Designed and graded weekly programming assignments.
   - Planned and executed a `kaggle` competition as their final project.